-All applicants who are not US citizens or permanent residents should apply as early as possible to ensure sufficient time to submit and receive an F1 Student Visa, required to attend their first residency in Durham, NC, USA, in March.
-International applicants should apply by October 16, 2013, to ensure sufficient time for visa processing.
-Contact our office if you plan to apply later.
+All applicants who are not US citizens or permanent residents should apply as early as possible to ensure sufficient time to submit and receive an F1 Student Visa, required to attend the first residency in Durham, NC, USA, in July.
+International applicants should apply by May 3, 2017, to ensure sufficient time for visa processing.

 All applicants are required to complete the core set of application materials; however, non-US applicants have additional application requirements and instructions, which are described below.

-If you have any questions about the application, contact Admissions Counselor Anna Fernandez at 1.919.660-8069 or email@example.com.
+If you have any questions about the application, contact Admissions Counselor Diane Eytcheson at 1.919.660.7705 or email@example.com.
 She's here to guide you through the admissions process.

 - Transcripts/academic records must be in English.